samarthlamba/DukeHackathon2020/README.md

 ## Challenges we ran into

 The main challenges we ran into had to do with integrating the back end in Python to a front-end developed in Flutter for easy launch of a mobile app.
-In addition, improving the performane of the application for mobile devices was difficult as the algorithm was not designed for low-power edge mobile devices.
+In addition, improving the performance of the application for mobile devices was difficult as the algorithm was not designed for low-power edge mobile devices.

 ## Accomplishments that we're proud of